Unbreakable (film): Critical response

 Roger Ebert of Chicago Sun-Times, gave Unbreakable 3 out of 4 stars and had largely enjoyed the film, but was disappointed with the ending.
 Ebert believed that Willis's "subtle acting" was positively different from the actor's usual work in "brainless action movies".
 Richard Corliss of Time opined that Unbreakable continued Shyamalan's previous approach of "balancing sophistication and horror in all of his movies".
 Desson Thomson from The Washington Post wrote that "just as he did in The Sixth Sense, writer-director M. Night Shyamalan leads you into a fascinating labyrinth, an alternative universe that lurks right under our noses.
 In this case, it's the mythological world and, in these modern times, the secret design to that labyrinth, the key to the path, is contained in comic books."

 Kenneth Turan, writing for the Los Angeles Times, gave a negative review, arguing that Unbreakable had no originality.
 "Whether it means to or not, the shadow of The Sixth Sense hangs over Unbreakable," Turan reasoned.
 "If The Sixth Sense hadn't been as big a success as it was, this story might have been assigned to oblivion, or at least to rewrite."
 Todd McCarthy of Variety mostly criticized Shyamalan's writing and the performances given by the actors.
 He did praise Dylan Tichenor's editing and James Newton Howard's music composition.

 In 2002, Audrey Colombe described the movie's plot as an example of what "Toni Morrison calls a 'dehistoricizing allegory,'" with the Elijah Price character as yet another example of "White Hollywood"'s "magical African American male character" helping the white hero do the right thing, though Elijah is described as a rare exception to the rule that this character is "never 'bad'".

 Shyamalan admitted he was disappointed by the reaction Unbreakable received from the public and critics.
 Shyamalan also disliked Touchstone Pictures' marketing campaign.
 He wanted to promote Unbreakable as a comic book movie, but Touchstone insisted on portraying it as a psychological thriller, similar to The Sixth Sense.

 Later reviews

 In 2009, filmmaker Quentin Tarantino praised Unbreakable, and included it on his list of the top 20 films released since 1992, the year he became a director.
-Tarantino praised the film as a "brilliant retelling of the Superman mythology", and said it contains what he considers to be Bruce Willis' best performance.
+Tarantino praised the film as a "brilliant retelling of the Superman mythology", and said it contains what he considers to be Bruce Willis's best performance.
 He also criticized the way the film was marketed upon release, stating he felt that it would have been far more effective if the film's advertising simply posed the question of "what if Superman was here on earth, and didn't know he was Superman?"